 In addition to this, out of the minority of organisations taking action to tackle absenteeism and presenteeism, only 37% of managers have been trained to spot the warning signs of either.

-Mental Health First Aid (MHFA) training can be vital for reducing stress effectively at work.
-This training ensures your managers can effectively support themselves and their co workers through times of work stress, and helps everyone manage their work demands effectively.
+Mental Health First Aid (MHFA) training can be vital for reducing stress at work.
+This training ensures your managers can support themselves and their co workers through times of work stress, and helps everyone manage their work demands effectively.

 Job security

-Champion Health data also identifies job security issues as a cause of workplace stress, with 17% of employees citing job security as a leading cause of stress at work.
+Champion Health data also identifies job security issues as a cause of workplace stress.
+With 17% of employees citing job security as a leading cause of stress at work.

 “One important way you can weather a toxic work environment is to find one or two good friends you can trust in your workplace and offer each other support and a place to vent.”